gourysurendran/Data_Analyst_Internship_June26/README.md

 ## About

 This repository documents my learning journey during the **Data Analyst Internship at Elevate Labs**.
-Each task demonstrates practical skills in data cleaning, exploratory data analysis, visualization, dashboard design, SQL-based data analysis, and business insight generation.
+Each task demonstrates practical skills in **data cleaning, exploratory data analysis, data visualization, dashboard design, SQL-based data analysis, sales trend analysis, and business insight generation**.
 The repository will continue to grow as I complete additional internship tasks.